-11 that earth stations on board UA shall be designed and operated so as to be able to accept the interference caused by terrestrial services operating in conformity with the Radio Regulations in the frequency bands listed in resolves 1 without complaints under Article 15;

-12 that earth stations on board UA shall be designed and operated so as to be able to operate with interference caused by other satellite networks resulting from application of Articles 9 and 11;

-13 that, in order to ensure safety-of-flight operation of UAS, administrations responsible for operating UAS CNPC links shall:
+2.3 in application of this Resolution does not provide a regulatory status that is different from that derived from the GSO FSS networks with which they communicate, taking into account the provisions referred to in this Resolution (see resolves 3.4);

+3 that, in order to ensure freedom from harmful interference, that may affect operation of UAS, the notifying administration of the GSO FSS network shall cooperate with the administration of the country in which the UA is registered to:

-– ensure that the use of UAS CNPC links be in accordance with international SARPs consistent with Article 37 of the Convention on International Civil Aviation;
+3.1 ensure that the use of CNPC UA ES is in accordance with international standards and recommended practices (SARPs) consistent with Article 37 of the Convention on International Civil Aviation;

-– take the required measures, consistent with No. 4.10, to ensure freedom from harmful interference to earth stations on board UA operated in accordance with this Resolution;
+3.2 take the required measures, consistent with No. 4.10, to ensure freedom from harmful interference to CNPC UA ES and operated in accordance with this Resolution;

-– act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to UAS CNPC links is imperative to ensure their safe operation, taking into account resolves 11;
+3.3 act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to CNPC UA ES is imperative to ensure their safe operation, taking into account resolves 1.2.1;

-– use assignments associated with the FSS networks for UAS CNPC links (see Figure 1 in Annex 1), including assignments to space stations, specific or typical earth stations and earth stations on board UA (see resolves 2), that have been successfully coordinated under Article 9 (including provisions identified in resolves 4) and recorded in the Master International Frequency Register with a favourable finding under Article 11, including Nos.
-11.31, 11.32 or 11.32A where applicable, and except those assignments that have not successfully completed coordination procedures under No. 11.32 by applying Appendix 5 § 6.d.i;
+3.4 use assignments associated with the FSS networks for CNPC UA ES (see Figure 1 in Annex 1), including assignments to space stations, Specific or Typical Earth stations and CNPC UA ES (see resolves 2.2), that have been successfully coordinated under Article 9 (including provisions identified in resolves 1.1.4) and recorded in the Master International Frequency Register (MIFR) with a favourable finding under Article 11, including Nos.
+11.31, 11.32 or 11.32A where applicable, and except those assignments that have not successfully completed coordination procedures under No. 11.32 by applying Appendix 5 § 6.d.i (see instructs the Director of the Radiocommunication Bureau 2);